dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 ### Grafana Instance

-Before start you must choose the rights template:
+Before starting you must choose the preferred template:

-* **deploy/grafana/instance_basic.template.yml** : this template aims is installing the Grafana Operator without the following features:
+* **deploy/grafana/instance_basic.template.yml** : deploy of the Grafana Operator instance with the following features:
   * ephemeral storage
   * basic login

-* **deploy/grafana/instance_oauth.template.yml** : this template aims is installing the Grafana Operator with the following features:
+* **deploy/grafana/instance_oauth.template.yml** : deploy of the Grafana Operator instance with the following features:
   * persistent storage
   * oAuth Login (it allows the login by the same Openshift user data)

 ---

-#### Istance Basic
+#### Instance Basic

 > :warning: **You can complete this step with the following permissions:**
 >